sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-pagerduty-alerts.md

 ## Register the dynamic runtime asset

-The [Sensu PagerDuty Handler][8] dynamic runtime asset includes the scripts you will need to send events to PagerDuty.
+The [sensu/sensu-pagerduty-handler][8] dynamic runtime asset includes the scripts you will need to send events to PagerDuty.

-To add the PagerDuty handler asset, run:
+To add the sensu/sensu-pagerduty-handler asset, run:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-pagerduty-handler:2.2.0 -r pagerduty-handler